jamesknelson/govern/README.md

   // The props for `ControlledEmailForm` will be passed to the Model
   // Govern component.
   //
-  // The output of Model will then be used as the props of <EmailForm>.
+  // The output of Model wil then be used as the props of <EmailForm>.
   <ControlledEmailForm defaultValue='hello@example.com' />,
   document.getElementById('app')
 )